AlvaroSanchezGlasgow/facturador/README.md

 This project is a Spring Boot application.
 It now supports multiple runtime environments through Spring profiles.

+The web interface has been refreshed with [Bulma](https://bulma.io/) styles for a modern look and feel.

 ## Running with profiles

 The application uses the `spring.profiles.active` property to select which configuration file to load.
 Three profiles are provided out of the box: